hmrc/incorporated-entity-identification-frontend/README.md

 false" and there is a successful match the entity will be registered.
 If not provided the default value used for this field is "true".

+All URLs provided must be relative, apart from locally, where localhost is allowed.
+All absolute urls will fail.
 ```
 {
   "continueUrl" : "/testUrl",